Advanced Find & Replace

 Cancel

-Discard any changes made since the dialog was opened and close the dialog.
-If save was clicked then data will remain saved.
+Discard any unsaved changes made since the dialog was opened and close the dialog.
 Esc key will also cancel the dialog.
+You will be prompted to save any unsaved changes.

 $$ Commands